gongbell/CUDAsmith/README.md

 The current generator of CUDA kernel is built and tested for Ubuntu 16.04.2.

+Please Contract Dr. Bo Jiang if you have any suggestions. (gongbell@gmail.com)

 To Build the CUDASmith generator from source code, please do it as follows at the terminal: